 The problem with centralized services is, that if a service encounters a problem, it affects all the users.
 For an example if Facebook’s servers go down, millions of people lose one of their primary ways of communicating.
 Or if the service stores data for users, it could take it down if it deems the data to be against its policies.

-Ethereum tries to fix these issues with centralized Internet with the distributed blockchain.
+Ethereum tries to fix these issues of the centralized Internet with the distributed blockchain.
 With blockchain-based distributed applications, the services could be created in a way that none can control the information there.
 For an example a distributed social media could be resistant to censorship and a distributed cloud-storing service could be such that only the owner of the files can delete them.

 Distribution has also the way of making systems more resistant.
 When an application runs on distributed blockchain, it doesn’t stop even if some of the nodes from blockchain were disrupted or broken.
 To break the entirety of Ethereum’s blockchain would be such a great accomplishment, that it is seen in practice as impossible.
 Thus the distributed services build on top of Ethereum’s blockchain are as resistant and trustworthy as Bitcoin-transactions.

-The basic idea of Ethereum could be summed up in this way: Ethereum’s vision is to become a global supercomputer working on blockchain, which everyone could use.
+The basic idea of Ethereum could be summed up in this way.
+Ethereum’s vision is to become a global supercomputer working on blockchain, which everyone could use.

-Ethereum’s Future Allows Smart Contracts
+Ethereum Allows Smart Contracts

 One of the things Ethereum allows are “smart contracts”.
-A smart contract is a contract, which fulfills itself automatically when certain criterias are met.
+A smart contract is a contract, which fulfills itself automatically when certain criteria are met.
 An example of a simple smart contract would be a contract, which states that if A sends B cryptocurrency C, then B will automatically send cryptocurrency D for A. The contract is enforced automatically by the Ethereum blockchain without anyone being able to interfere with it.

-Of course smart contracts could be far more complicated than the simple example described above.
+Of course, smart contracts could be far more complicated than the simple example described above.
 In theory every single contract that can be expressed in a mathematical way could be created as a smart contract.
 Of course if the contract is about something else than digital commodities, then there’s still the question of how jurisprudence sees smart contracts and how they bind.

 Even though smart contracts could offer endless possibilities, their usage is still taking child’s steps.
 There are many reasons for this; some of the more important being the juridical uncertainty of smart contracts and the fact that smart contracts are such a new technology that there simple hasn’t been enough time for the appropriate understanding to develop.
 If cryptocurrencies themselves are a difficult subject, smart contracts are far more difficult.

-Ethereum is the Heart of ICO
+Ethereum is the Heart of ICO, DeFi & NFTs

 One of the most important uses of Ethereum is the creation of new cryptotokens.
 With Ethereum it is easy for anyone to create their own cryptotokens.
 Because these tokens take advantage of Ethereum’s blockchain, they share its safety features even if the user base of these new tokens would be far smaller than Ethereum’s.

 Especially companies have taken advantage of how easy it is to create new tokens with Ethereum.
 Ethereum has become on of the most used platforms which companies use to create their own cryptotokens.
 These cryptotokens work well with ICO-investing.
-Most of the ICO-investing is done with Ethereum’s blockchain.
+Most of the ICO-investing is done on Ethereum’s blockchain.